higgsjs/Higgs/README.md

 Higgs JavaScript Virtual Machine

-Interpreter and tracing JIT for JavaScript targetting x86-64 platforms.
+An interpreter and JIT compiler for JavaScript targetting x86-64 platforms.

 **Requirements:**